hestiacp/hestiacp/docs/docs/server-administration/os-upgrades.md

 # Operating system upgrades

 ::: danger
 Before upgrading your operating system make sure to make a backup!
 We do not provide support for broken operating system installations.
-We only provide this page for information about Hestia issues that may come up while upgrading.
+We only provide this page for information about DevIT issues that may come up while upgrading.
 :::

 ## General